lzx551402/ASLFeat/README.md

 1. Training data is provided in [GL3D](https://github.com/lzx551402/GL3D).

-2. You might be also interested in a 3D local feature, [D3Feat](https://github.com/XuyangBai/D3Feat/).
+2. You might be also interested in a 3D local feature ([D3Feat](https://github.com/XuyangBai/D3Feat/)).

-# Acknowledgements
+## Acknowledgements

-1. The backbone networks and the learning scheme is heavily borrowed from [D2-Net](https://github.com/mihaidusmanu/d2-net).
+1. The backbone networks and the learning scheme are heavily borrowed from [D2-Net](https://github.com/mihaidusmanu/d2-net).

-2. We thank you the authors of [R2D2](https://github.com/naver/r2d2) for sharing their evaluation results on HPatches that helped us plot Fig.1.
+2. We thank for the authors of [R2D2](https://github.com/naver/r2d2) for sharing their evaluation results on HPatches that helped us plot Fig.1.
 The updated results of R2D2 are even more excited.

 3. We refer to the public implementation of [SuperPoint](https://github.com/rpautrat/SuperPoint) for organizing the code and implementing the evaluation metrics.

 4. We implement the modulated DCN referring to [this](https://github.com/DHZS/tf-deformable-conv-layer/blob/master/nets/deformable_conv_layer.py).
 The current implementation is not efficient, and we expect a native implementation in TensorFlow to be available in the future.

-5. We thank for [Sida Peng](https://pengsida.net/) for sharing his experience in reproducing this work, also pointing out the flaws in our implementation of evaluation metrics.